Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/.teamcity/readme.md

     If pull from an organization, use that organization's name.
 Else use own GitHub user name to pull from your fork.

-1. Create the sub-project `Fix-it-Friday`.
+1. Create the sub-project `Buzz`.
-1. Set these parameters in `Fix-it-Friday`:
+1. Set these parameters in `Buzz`:

     ```none
     git.branch.default = development